 Cut a piece of fabric and transfer one of the flower embroidery patterns to it.
 I like to use carbon paper that I got at the fabric store.
 You just trace over it, and the pressure transfers the design onto the fabric.

 Embroider your flowers.
-If you need help with the stitches, there are lots of tutorials and videos you can find around the internet.
+If you need help with the stitches, check out my embroidery stitches guide.
 It’s not as hard as it looks, I promise!
 I used just one strand of floss for these since they are so small.

 Grab your cover button kit and use the template to trace a larger circle around your design.
 Cut the circle out.